CSC322-Grinnell/boardbank/README.md

 #1.
 Boardbank from a User Perspective

-Boardbank serves three types of users:
+The Boardbank website is designed to connect volunteers who are interested in serving on the board of a nonprofit organization with organizations who need board members.
+The website serves three types of users:
 1. Volunteers - individuals who are interested in being on the boards of nonprofits.
 2. Organizations - nonprofit organizations looking for people to serve on their administrative boards.
 3. Admins - GPCF employees who manage how volunteers and organizations use the website.